Skip to main content

 Object ownership is a security feature used to control access to an object as well as oversee who has that control.
 In Dremio, each object MUST have an owner, and may have only one owner.
 Ownership is automatically granted to the user who initially creates the object.
 For example, if User1 creates an S3 data source, Dremio automatically assigns ownership of the source to User1.

 Object owners must be granted the USAGE privilege on the project that contains the object they own.
 Once they are granted USAGE privileges on the project, the object owner also retains all other privileges for that object.
 The owner can then grant or revoke user/role access to that object and any child objects associated, modify the object's settings, and drop or delete the object as desired.
-Read View Delegation and Methods of Assigning Privileges for examples and more information.
+Read View Delegation and Granting Privileges Using SQL Commands for examples and more information.

 The following behaviors and limitations apply to ownership: